 Drive type, thread and tip

-Bottomline: Deck screws have sharp screw points that make it easier for these to dive into the wood.
+Bottomline: Deck screws have sharp screw points that make it easier for them to dive into the wood.
 Some also have drives that eliminate cam-out, and no longer require pre-drilling.

 Bit and size

 Deck screws size range between 1.6 to 3.2 or 40 to 80 mm.
 This figure is ideal for construction work.
-Different tasks require varying size and drill bit in diameters.
+Different tasks require varying sizes and drill bits in diameters.

 Reminders when using deck screws